-- Combine chocolate and butter in a large microwave safe bowl and microwave at 50% power, stirring occassionally, until mixture is melted 2-3 minutes.
-Stir buttermilk, sugar, eggs, and vanilla in melted chocolate mixture until smooth.
+- Combine chocolate and butter in a large microwave-safe bowl and microwave at 50% power, stirring occasionally, until mixture is melted 2-3 minutes.
+Stir buttermilk, sugar, eggs, and vanilla in the melted chocolate mixture until smooth.
 Slowly add flour mixture, stirring until just combined.
 Pour cake batter into Bundt pan directly over caramel sauce.

 Make the Flan:

 - In a large blender, add all the flan ingredients and process until smooth, about 30 seconds.
 Gently pour flan directly on top of cake batter in Bundt pan.
 Place Roasting pan (with the Bundt pan in it) in the preheated oven.
 Pour warm water into roasting pan until it measures halfway up the side of the Bundt pan.
 Bake until a toothpick inserted in the center of the cake comes out clean and an instant-read thermometer inserted into the flan reaches 180 degrees, about 75-90 minutes.